fbpx

 • After breakfast and with your driver, leave for the coastal city Terracina, where you will depart by fast jet ship (only 75 minutes) to Ponza in the Pontine Islands.
 The 5-hour boat excursion will offer a panoramic view of Ponza and nearby Palmarola, swim stops in beautiful locales, sunning, snorkeling, and lunch served onboard.
 Ponza boat tour ticket included.

-• Ship features include: armchair seats, air conditioning, bar service, stabilized navigation for more comfort, and ladder ascent from the sea during swimming stops.
+• The boat includes armchair seats, air conditioning, bar service, stabilized navigation for more comfort, and a ladder for stops along the sail where everyone can swim in the sea.

-• Return to the village in late afternoon.
-Enjoy local dinner at our favorite trattoria around the village.
+• Return to the village in the late afternoon.
+Enjoy local dinner at our favorite trattoria in the village.

 Day 5: Anagni, Piglio, Alatri Wine Tour ~ Cooking Class 4